jellyfin/jellyfin.org/docs/general/installation/synology.md

 ![Downloading the Image](/images/docs/install-synology-11.png)

-After a few seconds, the image will be downloaded and you can find it in the "Image" tab.
+After the image is downloaded, it can be found in the `Image` tab.

 ### Creating the Container